openlawteam/docs/docs/api-client/README.md

 ### Template type

-A template object contains information about a specific template.
+A `Template` object contains information about a specific template.

 ```js
 {